 AN EXPLANATION OF THIS JOURNEY

-You drive this journey with your own vehicle at your own risk.
+You will drive this journey with your own vehicle at your own risk.

 This journey is organised by Expedition Far East.
 The terms and conditions of Expedition Far East are valid.

 This journey goes through a country with very different customs and habits then we are used to.
 The population of this mostly Islamic country is strongly interwoven with the traditions related to their religion.
 Therefore a journey like this demands a flexible altitude of the participants, a good physical and mental condition and health.
 Also the vehicles have to be in good condition.

 An ‘Educational Guided Adventurous Overland Journey©’ of Expedition Far East has many advantages.
 One of the most important is that we offer a very comprehensive and intensive training program with workshops,to learn by practice.
 Learning to deal with all the possible common problems on a long journey are covered and taught in theory and practice.
 Furthermore, we travel with small groups, so that each participant can gain sufficient practical experience.